LynxMagnus/mine-support/README.md

 ## How to run tests

 A convenience script is provided to run automated tests in a containerised environment.
-The first time this is run, container images required for testing will be automatically built.
-An optional `--build` (or `-b`) flag may be used to rebuild these images in future (for example, to apply dependency updates).
+This will rebuild images before each test run.

 ```
 # Run tests